matt-black/calcite/README.md

 # calcite

-the scattering transform, in `jax`
+continuous and discrete wavelets, and the scattering transform, in `jax`.